DanieleOttaviano/jailhouse/Documentation/omnivisor.md

 ```

-### Notes about the bitstream
+### Notes about the bitstream and elf files
+* The elf files to be loaded on rcpus has to be under ```/lib/firmware```.
-* The bitstream to be loaded has to be under ```/lib/firmware```.
+* The bitstream to be loaded on FPGA has to be under ```/lib/firmware```.
-* Each region can have a configuration port for reset
+* The base bitstream and each reconfigurable region have a configuration port for reset
-    * The base address for the configuration ports is specified in the cell configuration
+    * The base address for the configuration ports is specified in the cell configurations